-Dr. Alexander N. Cartwright was appointed Provost and Executive Vice Chancellor by the SUNY Trustees as of September 15, 2014 and named Interim President of the Research Foundation for SUNY on January 23, 2014.
+Dr. Alexander N. Cartwright was appointed Provost and Executive Vice Chancellor by the SUNY Trustees as of September 15, 2014 and served as Interim President of the Research Foundation for SUNY from January 2015 - June 2016.
 He is the chief academic officer of the SUNY system, supporting the Chancellor and Board of Trustees in carrying out their oversight responsibilities of the 64-campus system.
 As Provost, he oversees all academic programs, policy and assessment; enrollment management and student success; global affairs; and SUNY's comprehensive research enterprise.
 He also oversees the Research Foundation's management of over $1 billion dollars in annual sponsored research activity.
 He is a passionate advocate for linking faculty scholarship to opportunities for student-faculty research and partnerships.

 An internationally recognized researcher and scholar in the area of optical sensors, Dr. Cartwright most recently served as Vice President for Research and Economic Development at the University at Buffalo, the State University of New York (SUNY Buffalo) and the Acting Executive Director of the New York State Center of Excellence in Bioinformatics and Life Sciences.
 In these roles, he was responsible for campus/industry relations, research funding and compliance, research communications and research support for SUNY Buffalo and the Center.